Automotive Technology

 Is Automotive Technology Right for me?

-If you like problem-solving and working with your hands, this may be right for you.
-Employers look for strong problem-solving abilities and good customer service skills.
-You need above-average hand dexterity and precision with tools.
-A creative mind for design and engineering will find this appealing.
-You may also see yourself in a leadership or management role of an automotive repair facility, auto parts store, etc. Love for cars, engines, systems and how they operate.
+If you enjoy problem-solving and working with your hands, this career path might be a great fit for you.
+Employers value strong problem-solving skills and excellent customer service abilities.
+You’ll need above-average hand dexterity and precision when working with tools.
+A creative mind with an interest in design and engineering will find this field especially rewarding.
+You may also envision yourself taking on leadership or management roles in automotive repair facilities, auto parts stores, or other related businesses.
+A passion for cars, engines, and the intricate systems that make them work is key to thriving in this industry.

 1 (Walsh, Lisa.
 2021.
 MarketSource)